alexharri/website/posts/encoding-declension.md

 363,314 people hold a name from the approved list of Icelandic names as a first name.
 Of those, 5,833 have names that don't have declension data available.

 As we can see from the chart, the commonality of names is far from evenly distributed.
-In fact, the top 100 names without declension data are held by 4,990 people (about 86%).
-I went ahead and categorized the declension results for those 100 names:
+In fact, the top 100 names without declension data are held by 4,990 people.
+That corresponds to about 86% of the people holding one of the 800 names without declension data available.

+I went ahead and categorized the declension results for those 100 names, multiplying the result by the number of people holding the name:

 {<table className="nowrap" data-align="right">
 <tbody>